jayem747/web_ext_assignment/README.md

 ## Installation

-1. Clone the repository:
+1. Clone the repository

-2. Open the folder in Google Chrome:
+2. Open the folder in Google Chrome

 ## Usage